-Aristotle accepts Plato's division of the soul into two basic parts (rational and non-rational) and agrees that both parts contribute to virtuous character.
+Aristotle accepts Plato’s division of the soul into two basic parts (rational and non-rational) and agrees that both parts contribute to virtuous character.
 Of all the Greek moralists, Aristotle provides the most psychologically insightful account of virtuous character.
-Because most modern philosophical treatments of character (see Section 4 below) are indebted to Aristotle's analysis, it is best to discuss his position in some detail.
+Because many modern philosophical treatments of character (see Sections 3 and 4 below) are indebted to Aristotle’s analysis, it is best to discuss his position in some detail.

 Aristotle’s definition of good moral character

-Aristotle defines virtuous character in Nicomachean Ethics II.7:
+Aristotle defines virtuous character in Nicomachean Ethics II.6:

 By calling excellence of character a state, Aristotle means that it is neither a feeling nor a capacity nor a mere tendency to behave in specific ways.
 Rather it is the settled condition we are in when we are well off in relation to feelings and actions.
 We are well off in relation to our feelings and actions when we are in a mean or intermediate state in regard to them.
 If, on the other hand, we have a vicious character, we are badly off in relation to feelings and actions, and we fail to hit the mean in regard to them.